General Rules

 6. 8-BALL CLEARANCE

 6.1.
-An official 8-ball clearance is potting all YOUR own colour plus the 8-ball in one visit, should this be after a foul where two visits are awarded then it MUST be on the first visit.
+An official 8-ball clearance is defined as potting all seven of YOUR own colour balls plus the 8-ball in a single visit to the table.

 6.2.
 An official 8-ball clearance in Macc Rules can be achieved either off the break or on your very first visit.